personal photo

 UT CosmicAI Institute

-Hi, My name is Houjiang Liu ("Whole-jyahng Lyoo"), a doctoral candidate (2021 to present) at the School of Information, UT Austin.
+Hi, I'm Houjiang Liu ("Whole-jyahng Lyoo"), a doctoral candidate (2021 to present) at the School of Information, UT Austin.
 Currently, I am advised by professor Matthew Lease in the research group AI & Human-Centered Computing.
-My broad research interest focuses on Human-Centered AI and Design Research, with an emphasis on integrating human-centered principles into AI system design.

 Previously, I was a design researcher in Center for Design at the Northeastern University, advised by professor Miso Kim on designing services grounded in autonomy and Paolo Ciuccarelli on visualizing interactive network graphs.
 I was also a part-time lecturer teaching Interaction Design in CAMD at Northeastern.
 Before my academic career, I was an Interaction Designer, working at JD.com (Beijing) and SeetaTech AI (Beijing).